airlaunch-ch/airlaunch-cli/README.md

 # Airlaunch Local Airflow Development Environment
 This is a local Airflow development enviornment.
-It bootstraps fully functional Airflow installation in a python venv and offers convenience functions to manage its configuration.
+It bootstraps a fully functional Airflow installation in a python venv and offers convenience functions to manage its configuration.
 It leaves your computer unchanged otherwise.
 # Getting started